zenstackhq/zenstack-docs/docs/reference/zmodel-language.md

 ### Supported databases

-ZenStack uses [Prisma](https://prisma.io ':target=_blank') to talk to databases, so all relational databases supported by Prisma is supported by ZenStack as well.
+ZenStack uses [Prisma](https://prisma.io ':target=_blank') to talk to databases, so all relational databases supported by Prisma are also supported by ZenStack.

 Here's a list for your reference: